-The Company has not declared any dividends during the past three fiscal years ended December 31, 2016.
-So long as the Company's Amended Credit Agreement with Scotiabank and related security documentation are in effect, the Company is restricted from declaring and paying any dividends.
+The Company has not declared any dividends during the past three fiscal years ended December 31, 2017.
 The Company otherwise has no present intention of paying dividends on its common shares as it anticipates that all available funds will be invested to finance further acquisition, exploration and development of its mineral properties.